SALONI-MELKUNDE/EHR_DatabaseProject/README.md

 ## MySQL Queries

 1. **CRUD Operations**
-   - Basic Create, Read, Update, and Delete statements for core tables such as patients, prescriptions, vitals, etc.
+   - Basic Create, Read, Update, and Delete statements for core tables such as doctor, patients, prescriptions, vitals, and appoinments.

 2. **Stored Procedures**
    - **Vitals Procedure**: Demonstrates how to store and retrieve patient vitals data.
-   - **Prescription Procedure**: Shows how to handle prescription-related data (medications, dosages, etc.).
+   - **Prescription Procedure**: Shows how to handle prescription-related data (medications).

 3. **Insert Combinations**
-   - Various SQL INSERT queries that populate multiple tables with sample data, ensuring referential integrity.
+   - Various SQL INSERT queries that insert values in these tables with sample data, ensuring referential integrity.

 4. **JOIN Queries**
    - Examples of different JOIN types (INNER, LEFT) to retrieve combined data from multiple tables.